morevaadin/morevaadin.github.io/_posts/2012-07-07-navigation-basics.md

 navigator.addView("aview", new ViewLayout());
 {% endhighlight %}
-Note that if you provide content for your initial panel but dont make it accessible as a view, users won't be able to access it after the initial display.
+Note that if you provide content for your initial panel but dont make it accessible as a view, users won't be able to access it after the initial display.</ul>

 From this point on, there are two ways to access a view: